masant/helpMeCalc/README.md

       I had to modify function to return the variable 'f' (plot figure) besides the other variables.
 Without this modification, I couldn't convert matplotlib plot to html using mpld3.

-In this repository, there is a folder called "control", where all the modifications were done so, after run the project, do not forget to substitute the original control folder with the project control paste.
+In this repository, there is a folder called "control", where all the modifications were done so, before run the project, do not forget to substitute the original control folder with the project control paste.
 I recomend you to use a virtual environment to do these modifications.

 This project have been my **CS50x** 2020 final project, where I could learn a lot about some computer science topics.
 My objective doing this course was improve my programming skills and I can affirm that I, absolutely, get this goal!
 I'm way more confortable to program in C, Python, HTML and CSS and, besides, I have learned some Javascript basic topics.
 But the idea behind CS50 is not teach me a specific programming language but more than this: it teaches me the necessary theory to learn any programming language.